synaptics-astra-demos/on-device-assistant/README.md

 * `--models`: Model files to profile, inference runner is selected based on model type
 * `--run-forever`: Continuosly profile provided models in a loop until interrupted with `ctrl + c`
 * `-j`: Number of cores to use for CPU execution (default: all)

+> [!TIP]
+> Use in conjunction with the [Astra resource usage visualizer](https://github.com/spal-synaptics/astra-visualizer) to get a live dashboard of CPU and NPU usage during inference